BLESSINGS OF 2015

 IMG_0669

-Based on the brochure I received with information on the school, I was made to understand that College Technique le Bon Berger (CEBER) worked with street children, orphans, prostitutes, unemployed youths, underprivileged children and others who had dropped out of school.
-Before we commence on being a teacher, it is good to highlight that I went to CEBER seeking to be a Guidance Counsellor for the students, as well as networking with other partners to help these children get the best out of our social system.
-Well, that didn’t go as planned.
-I was asked to teach the students and observe them at the same time.
-Easier said than done.
+Based on the brochure I received with information about the school, I understood that College Technique le Bon Berger (CEBER) worked with street children, orphans, sex workers, unemployed youth, underprivileged children, and others who had dropped out of school.
+Before discussing my role as a teacher, it is important to note that I went to CEBER seeking to serve as a guidance counsellor for the students, while also networking with other partners to help these children benefit fully from our social system.
+However, things did not go as planned.
+I was asked to teach the students and observe them at the same time—easier said than done.

 Challenges

-With such attitudes, one begins to wonder if education is really what some of these children need.
-This made my neutrality off balance, because as a teacher, I have to administer discipline and as an observer, I am not.
-The two roles in themselves are constantly conflicting with each other, creating a great gap.
+With such attitudes, one begins to wonder whether education is truly what some of these children need most at this stage.
+This situation has unsettled my neutrality because, as a teacher, I am expected to administer discipline, while as an observer, I am not.
+These two roles are in constant tension, creating a significant gap.

-Lack of teaching materials has been another obstacle in teaching these young men and women.
-Students do not have textbooks, no dictionaries in the library, thus you cannot use the textbook provided.
-It doesn’t help either, when they do not have the bases in English, yet you are expected to cover the heavy laid out syllabus.
+The lack of teaching materials has been another obstacle in teaching these young men and women.
+The students do not have textbooks, and there are no dictionaries in the library; as a result, the prescribed textbook cannot be used effectively.
+It does not help that many of them lack the foundations in English, yet teachers are still expected to cover a demanding syllabus.

-In the past few months, discipline masters have been another challenge towards my authority as a teacher.
-One halted in the second month, but one persistently carried out his duties during lessons, which undermined my authority as a teacher, thus enabling the students to disregard my authority in the classroom.
+Over the past few months, the discipline masters have also posed a challenge to my authority as a teacher.
+One stopped during the second month, but another continued to carry out his duties during lessons, which undermined my authority and encouraged the students to disregard it in the classroom.

 Observations and responses